Delicious and easy to make, our Vietnamese Pork Meatball Banh Mi can be enjoyed on a baguette or piled into a lettuce cup.

 - Sunterra Farms raises pigs in rural Alberta, producing top-quality pork that is processed at Sunterra Meats and available at Sunterra Market locations.
 The pork is traceable from farm to fork.

-- All the pork sold in Sunterra Market comes from Sunterra Farms.
-Valbella processes their hams in Canmore then sends them to Sunterra Markets.
+- All the pork sold in the market comes from the farm.
+Valbella processes their hams in Canmore.

 - 2 lbs ground pork